This article now has a video adaptation! Click here to watch and listen, or proceed on if you prefer to read the full post!

 After Elsa strikes Anna in the head with her ice powers, the King and Queen take the two children to see the trolls.
 They run past Kristoff along the way, who curiously follows the mysterious trail of ice left behind by Elsa.
 This would introduce him to the trolls, who later become an important role in saving Anna for the second time in the future.
 Without Kristoff knowing the trolls, Anna would not have found out the cure to save her heart from freezing over.
 Some may debate that Elsa would have remembered, but in her emotional state, who knows how well that would have worked out or if she even would have helped at all.
 It’s all about connections, and Kristoff had the connections.

 Speaking of Anna, would she have known where to go if she hadn’t run into Kristoff?
 Probably not.
-Anna, as we can see when she attempts to climb the North Mountain, did not have any experience with mountain climbing, and even if she was able to figure out where Elsa was, would probably not be able to get there on her own.
+Anna, as we can see when she attempts to scale the North Mountain, did not have any experience with mountain climbing, and even if she was able to figure out where Elsa was, would probably not be able to get there on her own.
 Kristoff was the main source of both information and navigation throughout the film.
 He knew exactly where the source of the unusual cold was coming from and how to get there.
 There were no mistakes made along the way, Kristoff knew exactly where he was going without any detours or delays.
-Anna knew this the moment she met Kristoff, which was why she pursued to enlist him on her quest.
+Anna knew this the moment she met him, which was why she pursued to enlist him on her quest.
 His survival skills also came into play when it came to the pursuit of the wolves and the escape from Marshmallow.
 He remained calm in each situation and took it as it came.
 Though it was possible for her to run into someone else who might have known the way, how many of them would have accompanied her?
 Would have been able to handle her eccentric outbursts and antics?
 No one fits the bill better than Kristoff.

 There’s one scene that pops into mind when thinking of how well Anna and Kristoff work off each other, and that’s when they’re fleeing Marshmallow after Anna throws a snowball at him.
 The quick tidbit of them going back and forth just flows so naturally and creates a sense of familiarity, as though they’ve known each other for ages (even though we know they’ve only just met).
 I’ll drop the clip below, just skip to 1:34 to see the dialogue exchange that I’m talking about.